iiijjjii/zsw.ca/about/environment.md

 #### Work Environment
 Jim and I are very casual.
-Our work as become a lifestyle.
+Our work has become a lifestyle.
 We spend most of the day at the keyboard.
+There is a lot of collaboration: discussions about general directions and goals, brainstorming sessions, and sharing suggestions and discoveries.
+And then there is a lot of self-directed work: researching technologies and techniques, developing and implementing solutions, testing and bug fixing.

-He and I setup the basement of a house as our work environment.
+Jim and I setup the basement of my house as our work environment.
 Below are some photos.
-Before selling the ISP we worked out of a condo in downtown Kitchener.
-During that time we worked in [cubicles](/questions.html#cubicles).
-We liked them so much we kept a few from the sale.

 Pictures of work environment go here...

 <!--